seatable/seatable-admin-docs/docs/upgrade/extra-upgrade-notice.md

     However, the `List Rows (with SQL)`, `List Rows`, and `Get Row` endpoints now internally redirect to the new API Gateway endpoints with a status code 302.
 For most clients, this change will not affect their functionality.
 However, some clients, such as `curl`, may return an empty output when using these three endpoints.
 To resolve this, clients should follow the redirects.
 For `curl`, simply add the parameter `-L`.
 If you require further assistance, please post in our [Community Forum](https://forum.seatable.io).

+??? success "Added New Docker Container for Easy Backup"

+    We've added a new backup container to our lineup of components to simplify your backup process.
+Using Docker, installation is quick and easy.
+Our selected backup software, [restic](restic.net), supports a wide range of backup targets, including S3, Backblaze, local storage, and more.
+With restic's reliability, your data is secure with every backup.

 ## 4.3

 ??? success "New default setup with multiple predefined yml files"